raspberrypilearning/infrared-bird-box/worksheet2.md

 ## Viewing your stream

-Once you have run the command, you can hop back over to YouTube and after a minute or two, you should see your video being streamed to YouTube and available for anyone to watch.
+Once you have run the command, you can hop back over to YouTube and, after a minute or two, you should see your video being streamed for anyone to watch.

-Be careful about what content you place on the internet, especially in a public channel.
+Remember: be careful about what content you place on the internet, especially in a public channel.

 ## Remote control